jpgorganizer/ioBroker.smartgarden/README.md

 For controlling the device use datapoint
 - duration_value

-  Change this datapoint to start the mower.
+  Change this datapoint to start the power socket.
   - To start for a defined time  set the value to the value in seconds (please use multiples of 60)
   - To switch on the device forever please use the string START_OVERRIDE.
   - To stop the device use STOP_UNTIL_NEXT_TASK.